-When the 28-year-old goldsmith Roman Tavast founded his company from scratch, his eye for outstanding details made him into one of the most esteemed badge, medal and decoration manufacturers of 1923 and decades to come.
+The 28-year-old goldsmith Roman Tavast founded his badge company from scratch.
+His eye for outstanding details made him one of the most esteemed badge manufacturers of 1923 and decades to come.

-Internationally, recognition came in the 1937 Paris World Fair (Exposition Internationale des Arts et Techniques dans la Vie Moderne), a bronze medal was awarded for the metal art display of Roman Tavast, an award well deserved.
+Internationally, recognition came in the 1937 Paris World Fair (Exposition Internationale des Arts et Techniques dans la Vie Moderne).
+A bronze medal was awarded for the metal art display of Roman Tavast.

-The company was re-established by Roman Tavast’s son in 1993.
-Since then, the work of our talented goldsmiths is yet again known by the name of the company’s founder.
-Tavast continues to manufacture the state decorations and bespoke corporate jewellery demanding the most intricate skills and craftsmanship.
+Roman Tavast’s son re-established the badge company in 1993.
+Since then, the work of our talented badge makers is yet again known by the name of the company’s founder.
+Tavast continues to manufacture custom lapel pins and bespoke corporate jewellery demanding the most intricate skills and craftsmanship.

-Thus, the skills of the visionary goldsmith keep on living in every piece of work Tavast creates.
+Thus, the skills of the visionary badge maker keep on living in every piece of work Tavast creates.
 During the last century, the masters gathered inspiration and knowledge from all across Europe.
 Now you can reap the benefit.